 For example, an online store might learn that customers who purchase a certain product will likely buy a complementary item.
 Using this insight, they can provide better recommendations to maximize the sales revenue.
 This technique can also be used in catalog design, product clustering, layout design, etc.

 It’s a useful data mining technique used to derive relevant data and metadata based on a defined attribute, for example, type of data sources, data mining functionalities, and more.
 Basically, it’s the process of dividing large datasets into target categories.
-This categorization is also determined by the data framework, for example, relational database, object-oriented database, etc.
+This categorization is also determined by the data framework, for example, relational database, object-oriented database, etc. It comes in the scope of data preparation.

 Suppose your company wants to forecast the change in revenue for customers given a loyalty membership.
 You can create a category that contains customers’ demographic data with a loyalty membership to design a binary classification model to predict an increase or decrease in spending.